syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ![WPF DataGrid nested grid exported to PDF file](Export-To-PDF_images/Export-To-PDF_img9.png)

-By default, only expanded DetailsViewDataGrids only will be exported to PDF document.
-If you want to export all the DetailsViewDataGrids, you need to set [ExportAllDetails](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExportAllDetails.html) as `true`.
+By default, only expanded `DetailsViewDataGrids` only will be exported to `PDF` document.
+If you want to export all the `DetailsViewDataGrids`, you need to set [ExportAllDetails](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExportAllDetails.html) as `true`.

 {% tabs %}
 {% highlight c# %}